Prediction and control of spatiotemporal chaos by learning conjugate tubular neighborhoods

-\tab{floquet}{ Leading non-marginal Floquet multipliers and exponents of the periodic orbits. }{ c c c c c }{ $\PO$ & $\LA_1$ & $\LA_2$ & $\la_1$ & $\la_2$ }{ $\PO_{32.80}$ & $0.3166 + i 1.8136$ & $0.3166 - i 1.8136$ & $0.0128 + i 0.0293$ & $0.0128 - i 0.0293$ \\ $\PO_{43.61}$ & $9.8292$ & $0.0908$ & $0.0480$ & $-0.0504$ }
+\tab{floquet}{ Leading non-marginal Floquet multipliers and exponents of the periodic orbits. }{ c c c c c }{ $\PO$ & $\LA_1$ & $\LA_2$ & $\la_1$ & $\la_2$ }{ $\PO_{1}$ & $0.3166 + i 1.8136$ & $0.3166 - i 1.8136$ & $0.0128 + i 0.0293$ & $0.0128 - i 0.0293$ \\ $\PO_{2}$ & $9.8292$ & $0.0908$ & $0.0480$ & $-0.0504$ }

 The linear stability of a relative periodic orbit is determined by the Jacobian of the \eqref{rpo}'s right-hand side given by \eq{jacrpo}{ \oJ_p = \oM^{n_p} \oT_ {- \de x_p} \frac{d \PH^{T_p} (u)}{d u} \Big|_{u = u_p} \,, } whose eigenvalues $\LA_i$ and eigenvectors $V_i$ are called the Floquet multipliers and Floquet vectors, respectively \cite{cvitanovic2016chaos}.
 Corresponding exponents $\la_i$ that satisfy $\LA_i = e^{\la_i T_p}$ are known as the Floquet exponents and those with negative and positive real parts correspond to the stable and unstable directions, respectively.
 Each relative periodic orbit of the Kuramoto--Sivashinsky system has at least two \emph{marginal} eigenvalues with $\Re \la_i = 0$ corresponding to directions corresponding to temporal and spatial translations. \tabref{floquet} lists the leading (ordered in descending $|\LA_i|$) two non-marginal Floquet multipliers and exponents of the periodic orbits.
 These eigenvalues were obtained by approximating the Jacobian $d\PH^{t}(u)/du$ along the periodic orbit in the Fourier space by integrating the gradient of \eqref{FKS} starting from the identity matrix as the initial condition.